LEANNA MAE .ORG

 REFUND POLICY

 You need to have a refund policy decided.
 Many doulas decide the birth itself is a certain percentage of the fee.
 They may also decide to have a non-refundable retainer fee.
 Mine is in green here.
+It is okay to have a cut off for refunds such as 36 weeks because they have taken that slot for the month and it may be difficult to fill that slot last minute (and pay your bills on that income).
+You may also want to clarify refund policy in case of perinatal or newborn loss.

 If the doula misses the birth through no fault of her own (i.e. the client did not notify in a timely manner), no refund is given.